MOSEK/Mosek.go/doc/source/mosek.rst

 ``j int32``
     Index of the semidefinite variable whose length if requested.
+``lenbarvarj int64``
+    Number of scalar elements in the lower triangular part of the semidefinite variable.

 Obtains the length of the :math:`j`\ th semidefinite variable i.e. the number of elements in the triangular part.